10 Referral Program Strategies to Steal

-With a referral program in place, your customers can do a lot of the legwork for your business.
+With a referral program in place, your customers can do a lot of the legwork (referral marketing) for your business.
 Plus, the numbers don’t lie.
 77% of people are more likely to buy a product when referred by friends or family.

 Types of Referral Programs

 The referral program method you choose will depend largely on what your business offers.
-While you can build a robust referral program, it doesn’t guarantee your customers will send referrals your way.
+While you can build a robust referral program, it doesn’t guarantee your existing customers will send referrals your way.
 Improve your chances of success by first outlining the type of referral program that will resonate most with your customers.

 Direct Referral Program

-This is the most traditional referral program, where you simply ask your customer for a referral.
+With regards to various referral marketing strategies, this is the most traditional referral program, where you simply ask your customer for a referral.
 Ask for a referral in person, over the phone, via text message or by email, especially if you just completed a service or transaction and you know your customer is satisfied.